Custom-Roles-for-TTT/TTT-Custom-Roles/README.md

 - [Beta](https://steamcommunity.com/sharedfiles/filedetails/?id=2414297330)
 - [Development](https://github.com/NoxxFlame/TTT-Custom-Roles-ULX)

 **NOTE**: Changing settings via the ULX module will *NOT* save them when the map changes or server restarts.
-You can use the ULX module to test settings changes and identify which ones to put in the appropriate configuration file for your server (see above).
+You can use the ULX module to test settings changes and identify which ones to put in the appropriate configuration file (server.cfg for dedicated servers or listenserver.cfg for peer-to-peer, listen, and local servers)

 ## Special Thanks:
 - [Jenssons](https://steamcommunity.com/profiles/76561198044525091) for the ['Town of Terror'](https://steamcommunity.com/sharedfiles/filedetails/?id=1092556189) mod which was the foundation of this mod.